 Additional details including checking whether the course venue has any additional expectations, relevant policies and procedures will be adhered to.
+Monitoring and review of the policy

 This policy and its procedures will be reviewed annually to ensure that it remains fit for purpose and reflects the types of reasonable adjustments or special consideration that may arise, and how access arrangements are managed in accordance with the requirements of Equalities Law.